 Yes.
 Like other products that use electromagnetic energy e.g. Wi-Fi, Bluetooth, etc., cell phones also emit electromagnetic radiation.
 Like all products that emit radiation, both cell phones and wireless power systems are regulated and required to meet certain standards.
-Cell phones are most commonly referenced because of how mobile they are and how close to the body they are used e.g. holding a phone next to your ear / head.
-Since cell phones must interact with base stations that are physically far from the user and the user is often holding the phone next to his/her head, RF exposure caused by cell phones may be higher compared to other types of products.
+Cell phones are most commonly referenced because of how mobile they are and how close to the body they are used (e.g. holding a phone next to your ear / head).
+Since cell phones must interact with base stations that are physically far from the user and the user is often holding the phone next to his/her head, RF exposure caused by cell phones can be higher compared to other types of products.

 Electromagnetic and Wireless Power Safety Regulation

 Who decides what are safe electric and magnetic field levels?

 Each country determines which local regulatory body governs safety of non-ionizing electromagnetic radiation, often referred to as radio frequency (RF) exposure.
 In the United States of America (U.S.A.), the FCC sets regulations for RF exposure in Title 47, Chapter 1 of the Code of Federal Regulations (see § 1.1307, § 1.1310, § 2.1091, and § 2.1093).
 In other countries, there is usually a regional governing body in charge of setting regulations.
 Most regional governing bodies base regulations on well-known guidelines, studies, and standards that are published.
 The most common and well-known guidelines are produced by the International Commission on Non-Ionizing Radiation Protection (ICNIRP – www.icnirp.org) and the Institute of Electrical and Electronics Engineers (IEEE – www.ices-emfsafety.org/).

 Who decides what level of RF exposure is safe and where are these guidelines?